vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

 ### VMware Aria

 The VMware Aria Suite comprises several powerful VMware products designed to enhance and optimize various aspects of IT infrastructure and operations.
-These products include
+These products include:

 #### Aria Automation